Saturday, July 11, 2020

 Everything You Wanted To Know About The Marvel Age of Comics...But Were Afraid to Ask!

 I include decades of original comments and quotes by the Marvel creators made just for this publication.
 They include: Stan Lee, Roy Thomas, Tony Isabella, Jim Steranko, Rich Buckler, Dick Ayers, Joe Sinnott, Julius Schwartz, Carmine Infantino and several others.
-There are also many researched quotes too along with audio and video features.

 Stan Lee really really liked this book! (makes me feel great.!)
 In fact, he included this book when he donated his papers!